mikevader/dm-workshop/README.md

 * layout all items from a filter as cards for two-sided printing
 * (optional) Multilingual for at least english and german

+## Newly added features
+* You can now use markdown in description fields and text nodes for formatting your text.

 ### Cool features but not in scope for a first release are: ###